rendermaniac/paintfuck/README.md

 - Reading in bf files from disk
 - Reading program input from the command line
 - Outputting to a ppm file which gets written to when printing characters

-# Why generate images from brainfuck

-The obvious answer is why not!
-It seemed like an interesting exercise and I couldn't find an example of it done before.
-There are some very impressive examples available online - such as [ASCII mandelbrot fractals](https://copy.sh/brainfuck/?file=https://copy.sh/brainfuck/prog/mandelbrot.b) and [Conway's Game of Life](https://www.linusakesson.net/programming/brainfuck/index.php).

 # What image format to use?